Q: I'm developing a sales plan for my business. What elements should I include?

 - On a regular basis, contribute articles and white papers that address the interests and concerns of this population.

-3. Increase awareness in the community of my products, services and solutions.
+3. Increase awareness in the community of my products,

 - Attend all Chamber of Commerce networking events.

 - Volunteer to speak at no less than 12 various organizations in my territory that have an interest in my product, service and solutions.

 - Volunteer my time at three nonprofit organizations.

 - Join and participate in no less than three networking groups, such as Le Tip or Business Networking International.